Summer and Expanded Learning Strategy Chart

 How We Are Tackling It

-Launched in 2010, the More Time for Learning initiative supports efforts to engage children in more hours of learning both over the summer and during the school year (in what is commonly called "extended learning time").
+Launched in 2010, the Summer and Expanded Learning initiative supports efforts to engage children in more hours of learning both over the summer and during the school year (in what is commonly called "extended learning time").
 A central part of our work is to study these programs, measure their effects on student achievement, and make the findings public.
-Our summer learning and extended learning efforts are guided by three common strategies:
+Our summer and expanded learning efforts are guided by three common strategies:

 - Inform mayors, school district leaders, parents and others about how more hours for learning could improve student achievement.